iampresh/iampresh/README.md

 - 👋 Hi, I’m @iampresh
 - 👀 I’m interested in javascript programming language
 - 🌱 I’m currently learning frontend web development
-- 💞️ I’m looking to collaborate on whereever and whatever i can
+- 💞️ I’m looking to collaborate on whatever i can contribute to
 - 📫 How to reach me twitter @thepreciious_

 <!---
 iampresh/iampresh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.